 No person in the field may possess or attempt to harvest any wildlife, except waterfowl and crane, with a shotgun using shot larger than conventional BB (.180 in. diameter).
 Hogs are not considered wildlife; see Small Game/Hog Regulations for shotgun provisions for hogs.

-Landowners hunting on their own property and guests of those landowners will be allowed to use legally acquired and possessed suppressors to hunt game animals, game or nongame birds.
+Hunters are allowed to use legally acquired and possessed suppressors to hunt game animals, game or nongame birds on both private and public lands.

 Taking of Wildlife